 - Valkyrie's intro.
 She steps out of her ship doing a badass walk while taking a swig of booze... only to stumble off the ramp and land next to the corpse of a large creature.
 And when she tries to push herself up, she puts a hand right through the creature's rib cage!Valkyrie: He's mine...! [falls over]

-- The Grandmaster is very pleased Valkyrie has brought him a new contender, his lackey Topaz less so:Grandmaster: I love when you come to visit, 142.
+- The Grandmaster is very pleased that Valkyrie has brought him a new contender.
+His henchwoman Topaz less so:Grandmaster: I love when you come to visit, 142.
 You keep bringing me just the best stuff.
 Whenever we get to talking, Topaz, about Scrapper-142, what do I always say?
 She is the—, and it starts with a B—

 Grandmaster: No. Not trash.
 Were you waiting to just call her that?
 It doesn't start with a B!